LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 National legislation may allow for different levels of consent.
 For example, it may be a requirement that individuals must give permission for their data to be used individually for each research project.
-However, it may also be possible for individuals to give permission for the use of their data for a broader research topic or for research in general (often called “broad consent”).
+However, it may also be possible for individuals to give permission for the use of their data for a broader research topic or for research in general (often called "broad consent").
 It is important, therefore, to know exactly what options are available in your country.

 The handling of personal data in the European Union is comprehensively regulated by the GDPR [1].